LTL-Transfer: Skill Transfer for Temporal Task Specification: CONCLUSIONS

-LTL-Transfer enables the possibility of maximally transferring the policies learned by the robot to new tasks.
-We envision further developing LTL-Transfer to incorporate long-term planning and intra-option policy updates to generate not just satisfying but optimal solutions to novel tasks.
+We introduced LTL-Transfer, a zero-shot transfer algorithm that uses the compositionality of LTL task specification to maximally transfer learned policies to solve various novel tasks.
+Experiments in deterministic and stochastic Minecraft-inspired domains showed that LTL-Transfer can solve complex unseen tasks without violating any safety constraints.
+We deployed LTL-Transfer at the task-planning level of a mobile manipulator to safely solve fetch-and-deliver and navigation tasks in zero-shot.
+We envision incorporating long-term planning and intra-option policy updates to produce not just satisfying but optimal solutions to novel tasks.